A counseling practice honored to serve the community of Colorado Springs

 Qualifications

 I am a licensed professional counselor (LPC) in the state of Colorado and a board certified art therapist (ATR).
 I hold a dual Master of Arts degree in art therapy and counseling and a Bachelor of Arts degree in art therapy and psychology with a minor in studio art.
 I have completed level 1 and 2 trainings in Internal Family Systems therapy through the IFS Institute in 2020 and 2023.
 My professional experience includes over seven years of experience in the field, most of which has been in private practice focusing on individual therapy with adults.
-Recently, I have expanded my work to provide group therapy to adult survivors of cancer and I co-facilitate an IFS art therapy group.
+I recently co-facilitated an IFS art therapy group and currently run art therapy groups for outpatient cancer survivors.
 I also have experience facilitating art therapy groups for adults, adolescents, and children in psychiatric inpatient and partial hospitalization settings.

 Driving PHILOSOPHIES

-•While we can’t change the past, we can change how our past experiences impact us in the present, no matter how long ago something happened.
+•While we can’t change the past, we can change how it impacts us, no matter how long ago something happened.

 •As humans we are imperfect, but wholeness is our truest identity.
 Healing is the continual process of learning to live more and more into our wholeness.